Vietnamese language: History

-After expelling the Chinese at the beginning of the 10th century, the Ngô dynasty adopted Classical Chinese as the formal medium of government, scholarship and literature.
+After expelling the Chinese at the beginning of the 10th century, the Ngô dynasty adopted Classical Chinese as the formal medium of government, scholarship, and literature.
 With the dominance of Chinese came wholesale importation of Chinese vocabulary.
 The resulting Sino-Vietnamese vocabulary makes up about a third of the Vietnamese lexicon in all realms, and may account for as much as 60% of the vocabulary used in formal texts.

 Vietic languages were confined to the northern third of modern Vietnam until the "southward advance" (Nam tiến) from the late 15th century.

-The conquest of the ancient nation of Champa and the conquest of the Mekong Delta led to an expansion of the Vietnamese people and language, with distinctive local variations emerging.
+The conquest of the ancient nation of Champa and of the Mekong Delta led to an expansion of the Vietnamese people and language, with distinctive local variations emerging.

 After France invaded Vietnam in the late 19th century, French gradually replaced Literary Chinese as the official language in education and government.
-Vietnamese adopted many French terms, such as đầm ('dame', from madame), ga ('train station', from gare), sơ mi ('shirt', from chemise), and búp bê ('doll', from poupée), resulting in a language that was Austroasiatic but with major Sino-influences and some minor French influences from the French colonial era.
+Vietnamese adopted many French terms, such as đầm ('dame', from madame), ga ('train station', from gare), sơ mi ('shirt', from chemise), and búp bê ('doll', from poupée), resulting in a language that was Austroasiatic but with major Chinese influences and relatively minor French influences from the French colonial era.

 Proto-Vietic

-The following diagram shows the consonants of Proto-Vietic, along with the outcomes in the modern language: (Note: The branch Ferlus called Viet–Muong is today called Vietic, with the former term now restricted to the subbranch contsisting of Vietnames and Muong.)
+The following diagram shows the consonants of Proto-Vietic, along with the outcomes in the modern language: (Note: The branch Ferlus called Viet–Muong is today called Vietic, with the former term now restricted to the subbranch consisting of Vietnamese and Muong.)